IBAnalyst: Tips and Tricks

 3. In some cases you will see "fragmented tables" right after restore.

-Normally Interbase (without parameter -use_all_space) reserves about 25% space on data pages for future inserts, updates or deletes (to place record versions).
+Normally Firebird and Interbase (without parameter -use_all_space) reserves about 25% space on data pages for future inserts, updates or deletes (to place record versions).
 But, with any database page size (1, 2, 4 or 8 k) you will see ~50% fragmentation for tables, that have small record size (about ~12-20 bytes, for example, table with 2 integer fields have average record size = 12 bytes).

 This is OK, consider this as some magic server number (or behavior).